jamie-mttk/vueWrapper/MANUAL.md

  classes: ["testClass2"],
 ```

-#### Restriction
+#### Restriction of class

-The classes should be importedf globally.
+The classes should be imported globally.

 ### method

-The root base component can be called by 'callMethod', refer to demo 'Table'
+The root base component can be called by 'callMethod', refer to demo 'Table'.
 The first argument is the method name, the other arguments are the argument of the method to be called.

 ```sh
 mainRef1.value.callMethod('clearSelection')
 ```

-#### Restriction
+#### Restriction of method

 Only the root base component can be called.
-A mechenism to call all the base componets is under design.
+A mechenism to call all the children componets is under design.